 - TESTING – know which pathology services are providing mobile testing into RACFs and into private homes.
 The mobile services are targeting vulnerable people, not the general population.
 You will have one in your area!

 - Update advance care directives with patients and their families.
 Consider how COVID-19 changes the end of life directives for the resident, the risks for the family visiting and the risks of abnormal bereavement, particularly in light of recent changes to funerals (viewing the body, public gatherings, etc).
-Click here to learn more here.
+Learn more via the Australian Government Department of Health.
 Additional information on advance care directives is available here.